jmh2003/SAM/README.md

-# SAM: Stealthy Adversarial Mimicry
+# Stealthy Hijacking: A Semi-Honest Reconstruction Attack with Adversarially Perturbed Gradients in Split Learning

 ## Introduction
 This repository contains the official implementation of SAM (Stealthy Adversarial Mimicry), a novel data reconstruction attack in Split Learning.
 SAM combines the strengths of active and passive attacks, achieving high reconstruction quality while maintaining stealth.